pu5ha/personal-website/content/blog/harder-than-you-think.md

 And this is where the all the pieces of the post start fitting together.
 Once the direction was understood, there were still huge unsolved problems.
 How would the mempool scale?
 How would all the new transactions be spread across the network?
 How would nodes coordinate if they need to reconstruct the data?

 But after almost a decade of refusing to take shortcuts, the work has paid off.
-Tomorrow, data availability sampling will be live on Ethereum through PeerDAS.
+In two days, data availability sampling will be live on Ethereum through PeerDAS.
 Ten years after the network launched, Ethereum is about to solve half of the core scaling problem in production.
 Fusaka is a monumental moment for Ethereum.

 The data availability problem is not completely solved yet.
 PeerDAS is the first step, and it is the first time Ethereum is doing this in production.
 The network will start with a conservative number of blobs and slowly increase the amount of data over time as clients, researchers, and operators build confidence.
 But the important part is that the foundation is now in place.
 For the first time, Ethereum can safely raise data capacity without raising hardware requirements.
 This is how blockspace grows by 10x, then 100x.